fangwei123456/spikingjelly/docs/source/clock_driven_en/0_neuron.rst

     visualizing.plot_one_neuron_v_s(lif.monitor['v'], lif.monitor['s'], v_threshold=lif.v_threshold, v_reset=lif.v_reset, dpi=200)
     plt.show()

 We gave the input ``shape=[1]``, so this LIF neuron layer has only 1 neuron.
-Its membrane potential and output pulse change with time as follows:
+Its membrane potential and output spike change with time as follows:

 .. image:: ../_static/tutorials/clock_driven/0_neuron/0.*
     :width: 100%

-Below we reset the neuron layer and give the input of ``shape=[32]`` to view the membrane potential and output pulse of these 32 neurons:
+Below we reset the neuron layer and give the input of ``shape=[32]`` to view the membrane potential and output spike of these 32 neurons:

 .. code-block:: python